rodrigoqalba/rodrigoalba/README.md

 <br>

-- 🔭 I’m currently seeking work, so if you want to hire an adventure seeker with hunger to learn and grow more, I'm your guy 🙋🏻‍♂️
+- 🔭 I’m currently seeking work, so if you want to hire a friendly adventure seeker with hunger to learn and grow more, I'm your guy 🙋🏻‍♂️
 - 🌱 Currently learning Svelte and messing around with AI 🤖
 - 💬 Don't hesitate to reach out!
 I love creating new connections 🤜🤛
 - 🌎 More about me: I have traveled to 19 countries, the highest mountain peak I've conquered sat at 5,350 meters, and I completed the 5 day Salkantay Trek to Machu Picchu 🥾